 The good thing about digital ads is that they allow you to easily tailor, save and alter your audience targeting settings for future use.

 It is best that you start out broad with your audience targeting and then begin to streamline your search.
-Marketing with social media is not an overnight solution; therefore, you will need to be prepared for a trial and error situation until you find out what works and who is responding to them.
+Marketing with social media is not an overnight solution; therefore, you will need to be prepared for a trial-and-error situation until you find out what works and who is responding to it.

 Once you have exacted your demographics, it is extremely handy to save these for future use.
 This means you will have a fully adapted list of audiences to aim your ad at, making the process much more seamless.